supa2/Automaton/Introduction.md

 }
 ```

-The modifications loads the Automaton-Esp8266 extension and adds two state machines,
+The modifications loads the Automaton-Esp8266 extension and adds two state machines.
-one ('wifi') manages the wifi connection and starts
-the second ('server', the web server) as soon as a wifi connection is established.
+The first one ('wifi') manages the wifi connection and starts the second ('server', the web server component) as soon as a wifi connection is established.
 When a
-request for the /on url comes in the webserver sends the led component an EVT_BLINK event, when
+request for the `/on` url comes in the webserver sends the led component an EVT_BLINK event, when
-a request for the /off url comes in, the led is turned off.
+a request for the `/off` url comes in, the led is turned off.
 It could hardly be simpler.

 ### Mix & match ###